xvik/spock-junit5/README.md

 * TestInstanceFactory - impossible to support because spock does not delegate test instance creation
 * TestInstancePreConstructCallback - impossible to support because spock does not delegate test instance creation
 * InvocationInterceptor - could be supported, but it is very specific
+* PreInterruptCallback - triggered by @Timeout extensions which is not supported (requires InvocationInterceptor)
 * TestWatcher - no need in context of spock

 Of course, constructor parameters injection is not supported because spock does not allow spec constructors.